Gingery Beef Fried Rice

 - Heat a wok or skillet over high heat and add ghee.
 Add onion and sauté until it starts to brown, about two minutes.

 - Add the meat and half the sea salt.
-Sauté 2 – 3 minutes (or longer if raw meat needs more time) then add the garlic, ginger, carrots and cauliflower.
-Sauté 2 – 3 minutes.
+Sauté a few minutes (or longer if raw meat needs more time) and then add the garlic, ginger, carrots and cauliflower.
+Sauté a few minutes more.

-- Add the eggs, remaining sea salt and vinegar.
+- Add the eggs, remaining sea salt and vinegar (add coconut aminos here, if using and again, adjust sea salt to taste).
 Stir constantly as the egg cooks, then add peas and chopped scallions.
 Cook a couple minutes more.